How to Do Music Study

 –Mrs. Howard Glover, quoted by Charlotte Mason, Vol. 6

 In the past, one was not considered educated without an appreciation and ability to recognize the more common composers and pieces of music.
+You can give that same knowledge to your children.
+Many times it’s the “extras” like music and art, that really bring your home education to life for your children.

 What Does Charlotte Mason Music Study Look Like?

-• You may purposefully just ‘sit and just listen’ to pieces of music, especially as you introduce your students to a newer composer, or you may…
+- You may purposefully ‘sit and just listen’ to pieces of music, especially as you introduce your students to a newer composer, or you may…

 *And how about including women composers in your Music Study as well?
-This subject begs to be researched further – perhaps by your high school student.
+This subject begs to be researched further – perhaps by your high school student!

-Just as with reading a book or Picture Study, we desire our students to actively ‘engage’ while listening to music.
+As with reading a book or Picture Study, we desire our students to actively ‘engage’ while listening to music.
 Especially if Music Study is new to your students, giving them a few pointers to help them listen may be helpful.
-Consider the following questions and activities while listening to music:

 Ideas for Further Study